Technigo/project-mongo-api/README.md

 ## The problem

-My biggest issue was to deploy it and still haven't managed to.
-So the routes are not working.
+My biggest issue was to deploy it but got help from a classmate who recommended an .env file.

 ## View it live